nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

   name: pr-demo-$suffix
   # Optional
   # The customization account refers to Nautes creating a service account in the target environment's namespace.
-  # This account has the necessary permissions to ensure pipeline runtime resources work normally,
+  # This account has the necessary permissions to ensure the pipeline runtime works normally,
   # such as cloning code repositories and getting artifact repository secrets.
-  # If not specified, the default service account with the same name as the deployment runtime will be created.
+  # If not specified, the default service account with the same name as the pipeline runtime will be created.
   account: pr-demo-account-$suffix
   # The product to which the project pipeline runtime belongs
   product: demo-$suffix